2001:

 Actor Patrick McGoohan, the voice of Billy Bones in Disney's 2002 animated

-3-part "The Scarecrow of Romney Marsh" as Dr. Christopher Syn / The Scarecrow.
-(Though born in America,
+"The Scarecrow of Romney Marsh" as Dr. Christopher Syn / The Scarecrow.
+(Though born in America, McGoohan

-McGoohan rose to become the number-one British TV star in the 1950s & 1960s in such programs as
+rose to become the number-one British TV star in the 1950s & 1960s in such programs as "Danger Man" and

 1941:

 Lois Wilson is born in Ocala, Florida.
-She will go on to work for Disney World for 25 years as a wardrobe hostess at the Yacht and Beach Club Hotel and the Grand Floridian Resort.
+She worked at Walt Disney World for 25 years as a wardrobe hostess at the Yacht and Beach Club Hotel and the Grand Floridian Resort.

 1946: